scorpiodiagrams/scorpio_docs/wiki/blueprints.md

 🚀 - for future plans that will arrive sooner.
 ⛵️ - old code that needs to be made seaworthy again
 ```
-## Scorpio Features Mind Map
+## Scorpio's Future Features
 This mind-map shows how closely the various features of Scorpio are *or will be* related to each other.
-My idea is to make things be of the same kind, so that they become more composable.
-I reduce the amount of code I write and diagrams become easier to make.
+My idea is to make many things that might seem to be different actually be of the same kind.
+Both arrows that connect things and bars on a bar chart are special kinds of line.
+They have the same choices of methods for making their end shapes, changing their colour and for placing markers on them.
+If I do this, I reduce the amount of code I write, the system as a whole becomes more adaptable and diagrams become easier to make.

 Hover over the items to find out more about each.
 !!Scorpio